zoni/postforward/README.md

 License
 -------

-2-Clause BSD.
+Postforward is offered under the 2-Clause BSD license.
 See [LICENSE.txt](LICENSE.txt) for the full license text.